oanapopescu93/shop/README.md

 # shop
-ecommerce website (NodeJS and ReactJS)
+e-commerce website with Nodejs/Express and ReactJs/Redux\